The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 Few great ideas are born on the Trello boards.
 Some are born during meetings with a whiteboard.

 The best ones are born when great minds meet for a cup of coffee and discuss possible solutions to the problems they have.
 This is simply not an option for remote teams.

-If you have only launched the product, you need as much feedback as you can get.
-An on-site team can be crucial for making a new product great.
+If you have launched a product, you need as much feedback as you can get.
+An onsite team can be crucial for making a new product great.

 Ideas will flow both on meetings and in the cafeteria as your team members will discuss the challenges they face.